nuuday/nuuday-android-bdc/README.md

 The sample uses both a behavior driven application, activity and fragment.

 ## I have a component that needs to become behavior driven, but is not in the library?
 If you implement the IBehaviorDrivenComponent interface (IBehaviorDrivenFragment for example), you can hook any native component into a behavior driven architecture.
+An exotic Activity class, Fragment class, Service class etc.

-This way you can start using behavior driven architecture on all native toplevel components with lifecycles.
+This way you can start using behavior driven architecture on all native components with lifecycles.
+Views are not included in current behavior driven architecture though, but feel free to make a pull request for it.

 License
 -------